CTCycle/FEXT-Autoencoder/README.md

 ### 5.2 Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

-- **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.
+- **checkpoints:** pretrained model checkpoints are stored here, and can be loaded either for resuming training or use them for inference.

-- **dataset:** This folder contains images used to train the autoencoder model.
-Ensure your training data is placed here, and that the images format is of valid type (preferably either .jpg or .png).
+- **dataset:** contains images used to train the autoencoder model.
+Ensure your training data is placed in *dataste/images* and that all images are saved in the correct format (preferably either .jpg or .png).

-- **extraction:**
-Contains the subfolder *images* where you place images intended as an input for inference using the pretrained encoder.
-The resulting lower-dimension projections of the images are saved here as .npy files.
+- **inference:** contains images intended as input for inference using a pretrained checkpoint.
+The resulting lower-dimension projections of these images are saved here as .npy files.

 - **logs:** log files are saved here

-- **validation:** Used to save the results of data validation processes.
-This helps in keeping track of validation metrics and logs.
+- **validation:** here are save the results of data validation processes and the results of the pretrained model evaluation.

 ## 6. Configurations
 For customization, you can modify the main configuration parameters using *settings/configurations.json*.